Naoki-Otani/FROST_monitor_KEKCC/dataquality_withBSD/src/README_dataqualityplot_withBSD.md

 ### 2. **Event-Rate Plots**

 Common event definition:
-- For each bunch (0–7), count the number of channels for which lightyield[ch][b] is ≥ 10 p.e.
+- For each bunch (0–7), compute the maximum light yield separately in the Y view (channels with `cablenum` 1–140) and in the X view (channels with `cablenum` 201–332).
-  If this count is at least 2, that bunch is considered to have **one event**.
+  If both maxima are ≥ 10 p.e., that bunch is considered to have **one event**.

 Two types of daily event-rate histograms are produced: